Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 - Gaining greater self-awareness through coaching and furthering your own professional development

-This program is designed for managers who want to develop a coaching approach to leadership, as well as HR professionals who want to coach leaders within their organization or who are responsible for hiring external coaches.
+This fundamentals program is designed for internal managers who want to develop a coaching approach to leadership, as well as HR professionals who want to coach leaders within their organization or who are responsible for hiring external coaches.
 This program is not intended for external coaching consultants, those with an extensive background in coaching, or are already certified coaches.